gvwilson/thirdbit/src/fiction/iffy/index.md

 when he found out—but…

 "Figures," she muttered when she opened her eyes.
-The armadillo wasn't the most ridiculous animal in the book, but it wasn't her favorite.
+The armadillo wasn't the worst animal in the book, but it wasn't her favorite.
 Still,
 an armadillo day was better than a blobfish day.